LukaPalelashvili/Amazon-Project/README.md

 - We are using the `JSON.stringify` method to convert the cart items to a string.
 The `JSON.stringify` method converts a JavaScript object or value to a JSON string.
 - For a real-world application, you will need to use a database to store the cart items, since the `localStorage` API is not secure and can be easily manipulated by the user.

 Let's also use the `useEffect` hook to get the cart items from the browser.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 useEffect(() => {